 The site also serves as a valuable tool for market research, with immediate and unprecedented access to customers and data — much more than can be found through other social media.
 “I go to the databases within Ravelry to research everything from yarns to pattern names to developing trends,” Hanson says.
 “There is a number statistic for almost every aspect of my work.
 In addition, the forum discussions provide a completely different, more personal way to hear the needs of customers (and friends!) and to shape the experiences we hope to provide.
 This interactive and constantly developing information helps us tremendously to stay on top of the needs of our customers.
 I don’t think our club programs would be nearly as successful without it.”

-  Ravelry team members: (L to R) Casey, Jessica, Christina, Sarah and Mary-Heather
+Ravelry team members: (L to R) Cassidy, Jessica, Christina, Sarah and Mary-Heather

 Photo courtesy of Ravelry

 “When I was sort of ‘sitting with’ the idea of reinventing myself, after closing my dance company and leaving the not-for-profit arts world behind, my knitting was my solace,” Moss says.
 “It was what I did while I was thinking, pondering, fretting, scheming.
 I spent a lot of time on Rav, hanging out with a very wise and witty gang of women — they were funny as heck, generous with their time and their love, and quick to support each other through good times and bad.”

 When Moss decided to start a business selling handmade project bags, the encouragement from her fellow Yarn Hoars on Ravelry helped her press on.
 They told her what they liked and didn’t like in a bag — “One even went out and bought a bag she loved and sent it to me to see!”
 Moss recalls — and served as “product testers,” as well as her first customers.